Hank Williams: Death

 On January 2, Williams's body was transported to Montgomery, Alabama, where it was placed in a silver casket that was displayed at his mother's boarding house for two days.
-His funeral took place on January 4 at the Montgomery Auditorium, with his casket placed on the flower-covered stage.
+His funeral took place on January 4 at Montgomery Auditorium, with his casket placed on the flower-covered stage.
 Mourners came to Montgomery from all over the South, and beyond.
 An estimated 15,000 to 25,000 people were outside the auditorium, and inside were 2,750, with the balcony set aside for about 200 black mourners.
 Hundreds passed by the casket.
 Backed by the Drifting Cowboys, Roy Acuff, Ernest Tubb and Red Foley performed "I Saw the Light", "Beyond the Sunset" and "Peace in the Valley".
 Williams's remains are interred at the Oakwood Annex in Montgomery.

 In late January 1953, MGM Records told Billboard magazine that the label had to reduce their planned releases for the month from 12 records to 6 to satisfy the demand for Williams's music.
 The label estimated that the amount of back orders of his records, and those by other artists would cover the production of their Bloomfield, New Jersey, pressing plant until April 1953.
 Meanwhile, MGM Records received 3,000 direct requests for pictures of the singer, that combined with the requests from the distributors made the company outsource their printing and shipment.
 According to Acuff-Rose Music, the sales from the two Williams song folios jumped from their average of 700 per week to 5,000 in three weeks.

 Williams's final single, released in November 1952 while he was still alive, was titled "I'll Never Get Out of This World Alive".
 His song "Your Cheatin' Heart" was written and recorded in September 1952, but released in late January 1953 after his death.
 The song, backed by "Kaw-Liga", was No. 1 on the country charts for six weeks.
 "Take These Chains From My Heart" was released in April 1953 and reached No. 1 on the country charts.
 Released in July, "I Won't Be Home No More" went to No. 4.
 Meanwhile, "Weary Blues From Waitin'" reached No. 7.